 - 24 Create the last representation by pressing again the Create Rep button.
-Select Drawing Method → Surf for drawing method, Coloring Method → Molecule for coloring method, and type protein in the Selected Atoms entry.
+Select Drawing Method \rightarrow QuickSurf for drawing method, Coloring Method \rightarrow Molecule for coloring method, and type protein in the Selected Atoms entry.
+Set the QuickSurf radius scale parameter to 0.7.
 For this last representation choose Transparent in the Material pull-down menu (Fig. 10(c)).
 This representation shows protein's volumetric surface in transparent. - 25 Note that you can select and modify different representations you have created by clicking on a representation to highlight it in yellow.
 Also, you can switch each representation on/off by double-clicking on it.
 You can also delete a representation by highlighting it and clicking on the Delete Rep button (Fig. 10(b)).
 At the end of this section, your Graphical Representations window should look similar to Fig. 10.